kengz/openai_lab/source/includes/_AGENTS.md

       "max_len" : 10000
     },
 ```

+Parameterizes by `max_len` param which bounds the size of the memory.
+Once memory reaches the max size, the oldest experiences are deleted from the memory to make space for new experiences.
+Experiences are sampled random uniformly from memory.

 ### LeftTailMemory
 Like linear memory with sampling via a left-tail distribution.
 This has the effect of drawing more from newer experiences.